 It’s not too early to start teaching preschoolers about money!
-Discover 12 ways to make learning about money fun, interesting, and impactful, even for young kids.
+Discover 12 ways to make learning about money fun, interesting, and impactful.

-I was also fortunate: I graduated college with no student loans.
-I learned to pay off the balances on my credit card and entered adulthood with no debt.
+But I was also fortunate: I graduated college with no student loans, paid off the balances on my credit card, and entered adulthood with no debt.

-But I also didn’t save much.
-I assumed I should spend money I earned from my first real job on things I could now afford.
+That said, I also didn’t save much.
+I simply spent the money I earned from my first job on things I could now afford.
 You know, adult things: Furniture (“No more hand me downs!”
 I would say).
 Dinners.
 Going out.
-I even confessed that I now “deserved” a brand new car—until a cousin knocked some sense into my head.
+I even confessed that I now “deserved” a brand-new car—until a cousin knocked some sense into my head.

-Sure, I saved a bit here and there in a retirement account, and I still never got into debt.
-But I could have benefited from saving aggressively when I had the opportunity to.
-(And when I didn’t have kid-related costs depleting my budget.)
+I didn’t save aggressively when I had the opportunity to.
+(And when I didn’t have child-related costs depleting my budget.)

-Only through my post-college years did I get into personal finance and learning about money.
-I discovered smart ways to save, invest, and put my money to good use.
-More recently, I learned about unconventional ways of earning besides “getting a job” (like blogging!).
+Only through my post-college years did I get into personal finance and financial literacy.
+I discovered smart ways to save, invest, and put money to good use.
+More recently, I learned about unconventional ways of earning besides “getting a job.”

 Teaching preschoolers about money

 I want to pass my passion for personal finance and money onto my kids.
-I’d like them to balance smart saving with intentional spending, and to invest for the future while enjoying what you have.
+I’d like them to balance smart saving with intentional spending, to invest for the future while enjoying what they have.
 But how do you start?
 And at what age?

 Turns out, this starts younger than you think—in the preschool years.